" Hello darkness,

 and has appeared in numerous publications and exhibitions in this

-country and abroad.
+country.
 In addition to his Nocturnal handiwork, seen here

 in the Gallery